The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: GRB 100724B

 The procedure described here considers only statistical uncertainties.
-A study of the effects of systematic uncertainties on the significance of the cutoff that are not neutralized by the use of the ``effective area correction'' is reported in Appendix~\ref{sec:sys_effects}, and demonstrates that the improvement given by the cutoff is unlikely to be due to systematic effects.
+A study of the effects of systematic uncertainties on the significance of the cutoff that are not neutralized by the use of the ``effective area correction'' is reported in Appendix~\ref{sec:sys_effects}, and demonstrates that the improvement given by the cutoff is unlikely to be due to systematic uncertainties \textbf{in the response of the instruments}.

-The existence of the cutoff being established, we compare $f_{BHec}$ with the two models with power-law shape after the cutoff ($f_{Bbkpo}$ and $f_{Bgr}$) to assess whether the spectrum is curved (exponential cutoff) or not (power law break) after the break.
-We find that $f_{Bbkpo}$ and $f_{Bgr}$ never provide a better fit than the exponential shape, despite having more parameters, indicating a curved spectrum above the cutoff.
+The significance of the cutoff with respect to the simple extrapolation of the low-energy spectrum being established, we compare $f_{BHec}$ with the two models with power-law shape after the cutoff ($f_{Bbkpo}$ and $f_{Bgr}$) to assess whether the spectrum is curved (exponential cutoff) or not (power law break) after the break.
+We find that $f_{Bbkpo}$ and $f_{Bgr}$ never provide a better fit as measured by $p_{null}$ with respect to the exponential shape despite having more parameters, which favors a curved spectrum above the cutoff.

 In Figure~\ref{fig:spEvolution} we show the best fit parameters for $f_{BHec}$ for the intervals of the main emission episodes.
-The parameters $\alpha$ and $\beta$ evolve from hard to soft during the first peak, harden in the second peak, and then soften again. $E_{\rm p}$ decreases with time.
-This tracking behavior is common in GRBs \citep{1993ApJ...413..281B}.
+The parameters $\alpha$ and $\beta$ decrease during the first peak, increase in the second peak, and then decrease again. $E_{\rm p}$ shows a similar evolution.
+This tracking behavior is common in GRBs \citep{1995ApJ...439..307F,2006ApJS..166..298K}.
 The cutoff energy $E_{\rm c}$ increases slightly with time.